Neroptik/srp6a-demo/README.md

 This demo application uses [Thinbus SRP](https://bitbucket.org/simon_massey/thinbus-srp-js) to register and login users into a Spring MVC web application using Spring Security.

-The following sequence diagram shows how the user is registered using an email salt and salt and password verifier generated at the browser:
+The following sequence diagram shows how the user is registered using an email, salt and password verifier generated at the browser:

 ![Thinbus SRP Register Diagram](http://simon_massey.bitbucket.org/thinbus/register.png "Thinbus SRP Register Diagram")